 BULOVA-ACCUTRON-CARAVELLE- On the inside back of case, either in black ink or embossed on watches made from 1950 to 1998.
-Never watches now have the case number on the outside the case back.
+Newer watches now have the case number on the outside the case back.
 Once, the company that claimed America Run's on Bulova Time was a great power and still many of the old parts are available in material houses around the USA.
 Currently Bulova is part of Citizen, most case parts are handled by special order only.

 These 3 names were once part a a group that included LeCoultre.
 The break-up the brands and the ownership changes took place over many years.
-Swatch now owns Longines and LeCoultre is on it's own and is also claiming they have no parts for the older watches.
+The Swatch Group now owns Longines.
+LeCoultre is now a stand alone company and is also claiming they have no parts for the older watches.
 These brands also now claim and that a regular or master watchmaker is not trained in working on their watches.
-LeCoultre will not supply parts anyone and the Inventory of vintage parts located at major material houses around the world is being used up.
+LeCoultre will not supply parts to anyone and the inventory of vintage parts located at major material houses around the world is being used up.

 Rolex®-- Stamped on back of inside case or between case lugs at 12.
 Case numbers newer models and genuine case parts for all new models are no longer available and genuine parts at watch material houses around the world for older model is almost all used up of this brand that once support material house distribution of parts around the world.
 This company is one of the leaders of the field to exclude watch parts distribution.
 They claim they received too many complaints about poor watch work for owners of watches that used lousy watch repair shops to fix their watches.
 Now most of the complaints are about the high repair changes and the long wait to get the watch back from them.
 The US Justice Department has looked into the parts distribution practices and one senior female Justice Department head confessed that the issue was about a luxury item for the nation's elite and not a matter concerning the everyday Regular American Citizen.
 I do not agree with this and rather say that this watch brand is the entry level elite watch that the everyday American Citizen wishes to own due to advertising.
 The world's and U.S. elite are buying up far more expensive watches to prove they have far more money than the regular guy wearing this brand.